 Context You can view the pack in one of two ways.
 On the one hand, it's simply an add-on to Java 2 Enterprise Edition (J2EE) 1.3 that paves the way for the inclusion of Web services capabilities in J2EE 1.4.
 On the other hand, by defining Java APIs for XML messaging, processing, registries and remote procedure calls, the Web Services Developer Pack takes its place as a key component in the Sun Open Network Environment (ONE), now battling it out for world domination with Microsoft's .NET framework and IBM's WebSphere product line.

 Technology The four Java APIs included in the pack are designed to confer the benefits of XML to developers who want portable data but don't want to get their hands dirty with that messy markup language.
 Sun believes the hardest part of developing Web services is programming the infrastructure - tedious plumbing chores like security, messaging and distributed transaction or connection pool management.
 Add to that the huge numbers of simultaneous users Web services are expected to support, and developers face a series of major and interconnected challenges.
-The four APIs are designed to address
+The four APIs are designed to address these challenges.

 The Java API for XML Processing (JAXP) leverages the parser standards SAX (simple API for XML parsing) and DOM (document object model).
 This gives developers a choice between parsing data as streams of events, with SAX, or collections of objects, with DOM.
 You might use SAX to perform an efficient search for one piece of data in a few documents, but if you needed to make changes to the document, it would be quicker and easier to load the whole document object model into memory and use DOM.